okomok/mada/README.md

 Scala metaprogramming seems to put several restrictions:

+1. Requires -"Yrecursion 10" flag.
 1. Pure: no meta variables.
 1. No metamethod overloading.
-1. Metamethods (for now) can't be recursive: like FORTRAN and C MACRO.
 1. meta-eq is infeasible.
+1. meta-if may be infeasible.
 1. A trivial algorithm may require exponential time and memory.
 1. A trivial algorithm may crash the compiler.
-1. meta-if may be infeasible.
-(Contact me "if" you know the way!)